sergeyieffe/portfolios/README.md

 ## Local context
-Some advice of local Israeli portfolio scene
+Some advice of local Israeli portfolio scene.
+Probably a separate article on Medium.

 ## Very helpful resources and links

-Near 50 well-crafted links on porfolio building and examples
+Near 50 well-crafted links on porfolio building and examples.